kin1m0d/kin1m0d.github.io/README.md

-# My Dev Blog
+# Hello there!
-This is my little dev blog where I post about my current shenanigans, and everything that I find interesting
+This is my tiny dev blog where I post about my current shenanigans, and everything that I find interesting!